RichardBradley/liquibase.github.com/download.md

 * [liquibase-2.0.5-bin.tar.gz](https://github.com/downloads/liquibase/liquibase/liquibase-2.0.5-bin.tar.gz)

 ### Upgrade Notes ###
 - 1.9 -&gt; 2.0 introduced several significant changes.
-Most will be transparent, but see the [2.0 upgrade guide](v2 upgrade) for full upgrade information
+Most will be transparent, but see the ["2.0 upgrade guide"](v2_upgrade.html) for full upgrade information
 - 1.8 -&gt; 1.9 introduced a change to how change set checksum generation is performed for addNotNullConstraint and removeNotNullConstraint.
 You will get an md5sum error if you use these tags until you either add a validCheckSum tag to the failing changesets using the old checksum (the one listed in the validation failed message) or run "liquibase clearCheckSums" or "UPDATE DATABASECHANGELOG SET MD5SUM=NULL"
 - 1.5 -&gt; 1.6 introduced a change to how change set checksum generation is performed.
 You will get an md5sum error message until you either run "liquibase clearCheckSums" or "UPDATE DATABASECHANGELOG SET MD5SUM=NULL"
 - 1.4 -&gt; 1.5 introduced changes that may break existing configurations.
 See the [1.5 release announcement](http://blog.liquibase.org/2008/01/liquibase-core-150-released.html) for more information